7.5 Interprofessional Communication

 Read the current list of error-prone abbreviations by the Institute of Safe Medication Practices.
 These abbreviations should never be used when communicating medical information verbally, electronically, and/or in handwritten applications.
 Abbreviations included on The Joint Commission’s “Do Not Use” list are identified with a double asterisk (**) and must be included on an organization’s “Do Not Use” list.

-Nursing staff access the electronic health record (EHR) to help ensure accuracy in medication administration and document the medication administration to help ensure patient safety.
+Nursing staff access the electronic health record (EHR) to help ensure accuracy in medication administration and document the medication administration to help ensure client safety.
 Please see Figure 7.4[22] for an image of a nurse accessing a client’s EHR.

 Image showing nurses looking at electronic health record